Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 It is because of the Kingdom’s vast oil wealth that the Al-Saud are able to buy support or acquiescence at home, maintain their complex system of international and regional alliances, pay for their bloated defence and security complex, and enjoy the opulent lifestyles which they now see as their right.

-The demands on the Kingdom’s oil wealth are however steadily increasing year on year as the size of the Al-Saud family and the Kingdom’s other top families increases and as the Kingdom’s population rapidly increases also.
+The demands on the Kingdom’s oil wealth are however steadily increasing year on year as the size of the Al-Saud family and of the Kingdom’s other top families rapidly increases, and as the Kingdom’s population rapidly increases also.

 Moreover as the size both of the elite and of the population has been growing, so have their expectations, so that levels of wealth or living standards which would have seemed high in the 1970s are no longer seen as such today.